syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ngAfterViewInit(){

-    this.Grid.widget.renderColumns("OrderID","CustomerID");   // Reorders the column based on the given index
+    this.Grid.widget.reorderColumns("OrderID","CustomerID");   // Reorders the column based on the given index

    }
    @ViewChild('grid') Grid: EJComponents<any, any>;   // Create grid instance.